-To be honest, I don’t want to read for a certain number of minutes per day or tackle a specified number of books in a particular genre.
+This time of year, the internet abounds with reading challenges.
+Now, I’m all for bookish resolutions.
+But to be honest, I don’t want to read for a certain number of minutes per day or tackle a specified number of books in a particular genre.
 I’m not going to log library and bookstore visits or rate my annual reads in Excel spreadsheets, either.
-It’s just not that kind of year.

-An intensive reading challenge with numerous deadlines and requirements is more likely to stress me out than spark joy this year.
-Even in the best of times, I’m more of a read-what-I-feel-like-for-as-long-as-I-feel-like-it kind of person.
-Coming off the heels of the year we just had and given the heck of a start to the new one, I’m prioritizing rest and relationships over rigid goals, so any bookish resolutions have got to fit within that frame.
+An intensive reading challenge with numerous deadlines and requirements is more likely to stress me out than spark joy.
+I’m more of a read-what-I-feel-like-for-as-long-as-I-feel-like-it kind of person.
+And as the new year begins, I’m prioritizing rest and relationships over rigid goals, so any bookish resolutions have got to fit within that frame.

 That said, book enthusiast that I am, I do have a few reading resolution ideas worth pondering for their ease, community spirit, and positive vibes.